mozancetin/LoL-Match-Accepter-and-Lane-Picker/README.md

 ***NOTE:***  Bot fareyi otomatik hareket ettirecek.
 Korkmayın botun işlevi zaten bu.

 ***NOTE:***  The bot will move the mouse automatically.
-Don't be afraid, this is the function of the boat.
+Don't be afraid, this is the function of the bot.

+# Preview / Ön izleme

 ![](lolbot.gif)